 EXPAND

-Confirm degree requirements and plans with your advisor; Explore double-counting 500-level and graduate coursework.
+Confirm degree requirements and plans with your advisor.
+Explore double-counting 500-level and graduate coursework.

-Take on leadership roles to prepare for career, graduate, or professional program.
+Take on leadership roles to prepare for career, or graduate/professional program.

 Intern domestically or abroad.